arlonproj/arlon/docs/README.md

 - Secure clusters by installing and configuring policies
 - Install a set of applications / add-ons on the clusters

 all in a structured, predictable manner.
 Arlon makes Kubernetes cluster fleet management secure, version controlled, auditable and easy to perform at scale.

-Arlon makes Kubernetes cluster fleet management secure, version controlled, auditable and easy to perform at scale.
-Arlon takes advantage of multiple declarative cluster management API providers for the actual cluster orchestration: the first two supported API providers are Cluster API and Crossplane.
+Arlon takes advantage of multiple declarative cluster management API providers for the actual cluster orchestration.
+The first two supported API providers are Cluster API and Crossplane.
 Arlon uses ArgoCD as the underlying Kubernetes manifest deployment and enforcement engine.

 A workload cluster is composed of the following constructs:

 - *Cluster spec*: a description of the infrastructure and external settings of a cluster,